Albenga: Climate

+The coastal climate is mild, featuring mild winters and warm summers.
+Sea breezes mitigate extreme heat, resulting in rarely very hot summers.
+In contrast, the Albenga plain's countryside exhibits more continental characteristics, with colder winters and hotter summers than the coastal area.

 Main sights

 Built on the ancient orthogonal structure that had the current "Via Medaglie d'oro" and "Via Enrico d'Aste" respectively as the Roman camp main road axes (cardo and decumanus), the town has its planimetric hub in the historical San Michele Square.
 Around it some palaces were built, which were historically the seats of political and religious authorities.

 Cathedral of St Michael Archangel

 Built on the basic structures of the early Christian basilica put up by orders of Constantius III between the 4th and 5th century, it has a façade with traces of the transformation from Romanesque to Gothic.
 From this same period are the two lateral portals of the main facade and a third one the left side of the church, that hosts a restored Lombard bas-relief; the central portal dates from 1669.

 The current design is the result of further elevations.
 The restoration works between 1964 and 1967 brought back the cathedral design to its original medieval aspect.
 The nearby steeple was attached to the church in the 13th century, built over the ruins of the old bell tower between the years 1391 and 1395.
 This construction is one of the last local examples of the use of bare bricks, progressively replaced by plastering.